Flight Radiation Calculator

 To calculate what's the dose absorbed during your flight:

-- Enter the number of hours of your flight.
-You need to remember that it's only the average value, and some aircraft routes are posing the higher risk, e.g., flying polar routes near the geomagnetic poles.
+Enter the number of hours of your flight.
+You need to remember that it's only the average value, and some aircraft routes pose a higher risk, e.g., flying polar routes near the geomagnetic poles.
 Let's say it's a 7-hour flight from New York to London.

-- The radiation dose will appear below.
-It's the product of average dose rate (0.003) and hours of your flight, in our example it's equal to 0.021 mSv - 0.34 % of the average annual radiation dose per US citizen.
-If you want, you can change the radiation rate in the advanced options.
+The radiation dose will appear below.
+It's the product of the average dose rate (0.003 mSv/h) and hours of your flight; in our example, it's equal to 0.021 mSv – 0.34% of the average annual radiation dose per US citizen.
+If you want, you can change the radiation rate in the

-- Also, you can compare how much is that in comparison to standard medical procedures, such as Xray scans and CT scans.
+Also, you can compare how much that is in comparison to standard medical procedures, such as X-ray and CT scans.

-- Remember that our flight radiation calculator is a flexible tool - you can type the dose, and you will get the information how many flight hours does it take to reach the chosen exposure level.
+Remember that our flight radiation calculator is a flexible tool – you can type the dose, and you will get the information on how many flight hours it takes to reach the chosen exposure level.

 But what does the 1 mSv dose mean?
 What is the radiation and exposure risk?